qasimshahid/qasimshahid/README.md

-- 👋 Hi, I’m @qasimshahid
+- 👋 Hi, my name is Qasim!
+Welcome to my GitHub page, where I'll be posting mostly class projects for now, but hopefully personal projects sometime soon as well!
 - 🌱 I’m currently studying Computer Science @ George Mason University

 <!---